-Jos Buttler moved to Lancashire from his home county Somerset ahead of the 2014 season in order to boost his chances of Test Match cricket with England, and he has since regained his place behind the stumps in the five-day format.
+He first moved to Lancashire from his home county Somerset ahead of the 2014 season in order to boost his chances of Test Match cricket with England, and he has since regained his place behind the stumps in the five-day format.

 Buttler played 15 Tests for England before being deposed by Jonny Bairstow during the latter stages of 2015, later being re-installed for the home Pakistan Test series in 2018 following a recall by new National Selector, Ed Smith.

-Still, his limited overs form has gone from strength to strength, so much so that he was named as England’s stand-in captain for their one-day series against Bangladesh in October 2016.
+His limited-overs form went from strength to strength, so much so that he was named as England’s stand-in captain for their One-Day series against Bangladesh in October 2016.
 England won it 2-1.

-Buttler’s appearances for Lancashire have been limited throughout his four-year stay in the North West, although he contributed significantly to their NatWest T20 Blast title success in 2015 and was named as the club’s T20 player of the year in 2017 following 451 runs from 12 appearances with five fifties, including a career best 80 not out against Warwickshire at Edgbaston.
+Buttler’s appearances for Lancashire have been limited throughout his stay in the North West, although he contributed significantly to the T20 Blast title success in 2015 and was named as the Club’s T20 player of the year in 2017 following 451 runs from 12 appearances with five fifties, including a career best 80 not out against Warwickshire at Edgbaston.

 Despite his power and finesse - he has mastered the scoop and ramp shots, be it reverse or conventional - Buttler has yet to post a T20 century.

 He started 2017 in memorable fashion, helping Mumbai win the IPL, although he missed the final due to international commitments, and returned to county action later in the summer to strike 451 runs at an average of over 50 in the Vitality Blast.